-Discotheques 1+2 are two generative art applications that I created in p5.js and Processing.
-Inspired by pointillism, I originally aimed to create an interactive toy that would let users create compositions of complex colors combinations with ease.
+Discotheques 1+2 are two generative art applications developed in p5.js and Processing.
+Inspired by pointillism, I originally aimed to create an interactive toy that would let users generate compositions of complex colors combinations with ease.
 I explored this idea first in 2D, eventually expanding the concept to a 3D implementation.

-At the core of these projects was my desire to juxtapose pointillism’s analog foundations with digital technology, specially digital screens.
-I focused on the aesthetic of broken digital screens in Discotheque 1 and expanded to a more abstract approach to with Discotheque 2.
+At the core of these projects was my desire to juxtapose pointillism’s analog foundations with digital technology, specifically digital screens.
+I focused on the aesthetic of broken digital screens in Discotheque 1 and expanded to a more abstract concept with Discotheque 2.

-Discotheque 2 reflects a move to 3D as well as an increased focus on user experience.
+Discotheque 2 reflects a move to 3D as well as an increased focus on the user experience.
 I developed a menu that allows users to control how objects are randomly generated by setting a range of values for each parameter.
-Other improvements over Discotheque 1 include the ability to pause motion, export the composition, and change the viewing perspective.
+Other improvements over Discotheque 1 include the ability to pause all motion, export the current composition, and change the camera’s perspective.